panoply/liquify/packages/parser/readme.md

 # @liquify/liquid-parser

 An incremental parser/scanner for the Liquid Template Language.
 Developed for the [Liquify IDE](https://liquify.dev) text editor plugin to construct a detailed workable Abstract Syntax Tree.
-The parser is used in combination with the [Node LSP](https://microsoft.github.io/language-server-protocol/) (Language Server Protocol) implementation.
+The parser is used in combination with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation.

+## Goals

+- Speed, a text editor parser needs to be fast.
+- Incremental, changes are constant.
+- Fault Tolerant, errors handled gracefully.
+- Language Aware, understand different languages.
+- LSP friendly, easily integrate with a Language Server.

+The parser performs well when changes are persisted to the AST.
+The incremental and partial updates to nodes allow changes to be applied exceptionally fast on the tree so features provided by the Language Server can execute quickly.

+###### IMPORTANT

-> **IMPORTANT** This parser is used to construct and query an AST, not perform actions on parsed code.
-Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript.
+**This parser is used to construct and query an AST, not perform actions on parsed code.
+Use [liquidjs](https://github.com/harttle/liquidjs) by [Harttle](https://github.com/harttle) for Liquid engine support in JavaScript.**

 ## Why?

-Facilitating modern IDE capabilities when working with the Liquid Template Language in text editors required a performant parser to construct a detailed representation of Liquid syntax contained in documents.
-The parser uses grammars known as Liquid [Variation Specifications](#) to provide parsing, validations, linting, completions and other various LSP capabilities.
-The grammars (specs) are basic JSON schemas so developers of all levels can compose, extend or leverage.
+Facilitating modern IDE capabilities with the Liquid Template Language required a performant parser to construct a detailed representation of Liquid syntax contained in documents.
+The parser needed to work together with different languages like HTML and also be aware of embedded regions in those languages while at the same time handle consistent changes.

 ## Install